Excel Functions Tutorials

 Syntax Error can occur if a formula has mismatched parenthesis, or if a function may not have the correct number of arguments.
 A logical error occurs when a formula syntax wise is correct but do not execute the desired output.
 A semantic error occurs for example when a function name that is spelled incorrectly.
 Excel attempts to interpret the misspelled function as a name and displays the #NAME? error.
 So, depending upon the nature of the error the excel returns following error values

 - #N/A error occurs when a cell referenced by a formula displays #N/A, example when a lookup function like HLOOKUP, LOOKUP, MATCH or VLOOKUP cannot find a match.

 - #DIV/0! occurs for an operation like division by zero.
 If a formula attempts to divide by zero Excel displays #DIV/0!
 Error value.

 - #NAME?
 Error occurs if a formula contains an undefined range or cell name or if a formula contains text that Excel interprets as an undefined name.
-A misspelled function name generates a #NAME? error.
+Does a misspelled function name generate a #NAME? error.

 - #NULL!
 Error occurs when a formula attempts to use the intersection of two ranges that don’t actually intersect.

 - #NUM!
 Error occurs if you pass a non-numeric argument to a function when a numeric argument is expected and when an invalid argument is passed to a function.

 - #REF!
 Error occurs when a formula uses an invalid cell reference.

 - #VALUE!
 Error is very common and can occur when an argument for a function is of an incorrect data type or the formula attempts to perform an operation using incorrect data.
 For example, a formula that adds value to a text string returns the #VALUE!
 Error.

 So, in order to handle the above-explained errors, IFERROR function in Excel is often used.
 Let’s take some IFERROR Excel Function examples to illustrate this in a better manner.